 I promise these will be the best root beer floats you have ever tasted!

-- Desired amount of cold, quality root beer (I recommend Virgil's)
+- Desired amount of ice cold quality gourmet root beer

 - Desired amount of mason jars

 - Good quality dark chocolate chips 12oz covers about 8-10 mason jars

 When melted stir and tilt bowl so chocolate goes to one side.

 Swirl the top of the mason jar in chocolate, use your finger to smooth chocolate around the rim.

 Before chocolate begins to firm up, sprinkle with sea salt.